 The Board has discretion with regard to cash distribution to shareholders subject to the working capital requirements of the Company and the cost of distribution.

 Outlook

-As mentioned in my previous recent statements, the reduction in size of the Portfolio due to successful realisations coupled with the failure to raise additional capital in the Covid-hit equity markets of 2020 led to the Board to consider the future of the Company.
-The Board's over-riding aim is to preserve the inherent value of the remaining Portfolio (the "Realisation Portfolio") so as preserve shareholder value.
+As mentioned in my previous recent statements, the Board's over-riding aim is to preserve the inherent value of the remaining Portfolio (the "Realisation Portfolio") and maximise shareholder returns.